mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 Silvana eTravel during the month pays with cash:​

-Office rent, $1,100.​
+Wharehouse rent, $1,100.​

-Web Hosting, $1,200.​

-Utilities, $400.​
+Utilities, $1600.​

 ---

 ### Transaction 7: Long-term debt

 Silvana borrows $5.000 using a bank credit.
-The first year will pay $35 on interest expenses.
+The first month generates $35 on interest expenses.

 ---